iron-fish/website/docs/onboarding/cli.md

 ironfish miners:start -t <number-of-threads-to-use> -a <your-address-to-receive-rewards>
 ```

-Join a mining pool with the your default account public address and all CPU threads utilized (use <-t> flag to set a desired load).
+Join a mining pool with your default account public address and all CPU threads utilized (use <-t> flag to set a desired load).

 ```sh
 ironfish miners:start -p <ip:port>